--delete & replace- section 101:14.7.2.3(1)

-Emergency Egress and Relocation Drills: Not less than one emergency egress and relocation drill, in accordance with the school's emergency preparedness plan, shall be conducted every month the facility is in session.
+-delete & replace- section 101:14.7.2.3(1)) Emergency Egress and Relocation Drills: Not less than one emergency egress and relocation drills, in accordance with the school's emergency preparedness plan, shall be conducted in accordance with drill schedule listed in Annex V. every month the facility is in session.